 Today, the Henley Royal Regatta is probably the number one event for Blazers worldwide.
-Soon, you will be able to buy the book Rowing Blazers by Jack Carlson with pictures of F.R.
+If you can’t make it, you should invest in the beautiful coffee table book Rowing Blazers by Jack Carlson with pictures of F.E.
 Castleberry, which is full of information about these kind of bold, striped of braided blazers.
 Find a selection of various boating blazer variations below.

 As mentioned before, you have plenty of choices for buttons.
 While gold and to a lesser extent silver buttons are most common, buttons in white or grey mother of pearl can look just as stunning as light colored horn buttons.
 At the end of the day, it is entirely up to you what kind of buttons to wear, so think about it and select what feels right to you.